gomarcd/quickphp/readme.md

 ## quickphp

-This docker stack contains PHP, Composer, NodeJS, Nginx & MariaDB and is great for starting a new Laravel project.
+This docker stack contains PHP, Composer, NodeJS, Nginx & MariaDB.
+This is great for a quickly reproducible Laravel environment without needing to manage these components individually on the host machine.

+Most systems with [Docker & Docker Compose](https://docs.docker.com/engine/install/ubuntu/) already installed should be able to just follow these instructions to get started.

 ## Configure